Narrow Angle Glaucoma: Causes, Symptoms, and Treatments

 - Primary open angle

-Aqueous is constantly replenished by the ciliary body located behind the iris next to the lens.
-The fluid flows from behind the iris through the pupil and then drains through the trabecular meshwork, a spongy tissue that allows the fluid to flow through a system of drainage tubes known as Schlemm’s canal and then out of the eye.
+Aqueous is constantly replenished by the ciliary body which is located behind the iris next to the lens (see the above diagram).
+The fluid flows from behind the iris through the pupil and then drains out through the trabecular meshwork, a spongy tissue that creates a system of drainage tubes known as Schlemm’s canal and then the fluid flows out of the eye.

-Sometimes the ciliary body produces too much fluid, or the fluid doesn’t drain properly, and this causes the pressure in the eye to rise.
-When the pressure in the eye rises, the optic nerve becomes damaged.
+Sometimes the ciliary body produces too much fluid, or the fluid doesn’t drain properly through the trabecular meshwork.
+This causes the pressure in the eye to rise.
+When the pressure in the eye goes up, it damages the optic nerve.

-When the pressure in the eye rises, it forces the optic nerve to “cup.”
-This creates a bowl-like appearance to the optic nerve which results in the loss of peripheral vision because it damages the fibers that create the nerve.
+Normally, the optic nerve is flush with the retina, meaning it has a flat head where it exits the eye.
+But when the pressure in the eye rises, it forces the optic nerve to “cup.”
+The high pressure literally pushes the nerve fibers into the axon of the nerve, like when you punch a pillow.
+But unlike the pillow, the nerve fibers don't bounce back.
+This creates a bowl-like appearance to the optic nerve, which results in the loss of peripheral vision because it damages the fibers that create the nerve.

 Optic Nerve Cupping